tootedom/gc-memusage-annotationprocessor/README.md

 	}
 ```

-and a -javaagent class is provided that used that @RecordGCMemUsage annotation.
+and a <b>-javaagent</b> is provided that used that @RecordGCMemUsage annotation.
 The javaagent is a java.lang.instrument.ClassFileTransformer that notices the
-above annotation, and modifies the bytecode of the class at run time when the load is loaded
+above annotation, and modifies the bytecode of the class at run time when the class is loaded.
-in order to introduce a AtomicLong and an increment of that AtomicLong at the beginning of the
+The agent introduces aa AtomicLong and an increment of that AtomicLong at the beginning of the
 method, on which the annotation is present.
-For Example, in a code sense it would looks something
+For Example, in a code sense it would look something
-like you can the following in your code:
+like, it you had written the code yourself:

 ```java
 	public static final AtomicLong noOfFiveMBClassRequests = new AtomicLong(0)